rslaria/website/README.md

 location: Georges-Köhler-Allee, Freiburg im Breisgau, Germany
 ```

-Here we specify an `starts` and `ends` to define the dates of the event.
+Here we specify a `starts` and `ends` to define the dates of the event.
 Providing an organiser name and email is recommended to allow people to contact
 you easily regarding the event.